nixcloud/pankat/README.md

 # history

 the primary motivation for rewriting ikiwiki was:
+- no interest in ikiwiki's perl language choice
-- use pandoc as backend
+- use pandoc as backend for rendering articles
 - mobile first by using bootstrap
 - more usability in navigation / posts overview
-- no interest in ikiwiki's perl

 # who